techtinker-quest/powershell-ai-development-env-setup/README.md

 https://github.com/techtinker-quest/powershell-ai-development-env-setup/blob/main/scripts/setup-ai-env.ps1
 2. Click "Raw" → Right-click → "Save As" → setup-ai-env.ps1
 3. Open PowerShell as Administrator, navigate to the file:
 ```powershell
 Set-ExecutionPolicy Bypass -Scope Process -Force
 .\setup-ai-env.ps1
 ```

 ## Post-Installation
+Do this in a new PowerShell window (not the one that ran the script)

 ### 1. Allow scripts (once per user)
 ```powershell